mrezabayat/iamsorush/content/posts/mpi-ping-pong.md

 ## Goal

 I want to write an MPI ping pong program where two processes send a piece of data back and forth to each other.
 This is a good example to measure the latency and bandwidth of a cluster machine.
-Since, currently, the MPI for C is developing stronger than C++ (see [References](#references), I am wrapping MPI-C commands in C++ classes here.
+Since, currently, the MPI for C is developing stronger than C++ (see [References](#references)), I am wrapping MPI-C commands in C++ classes here.

 ## The ball